Data Flow Diagram Demystified: What They Are and How to Use Them

 External Entity in Yourdon & Coad DFD Example

-In this case, the External Entity is represented using square figures.
+External Entity in this DFD diagram is represented using square figures.

 Similarly, for a Gains & Sarson DFD example, our example includes a customer interacting with a process as an external entity using an online shopping cart.